The Important Role of Mental Health in Glaucoma

 Depression and Anxiety

 Multiple studies have highlighted the connection between glaucoma and increased risks of depression and anxiety.
 The reasons for the association are multifold.
-Vision impairment can lead to reduced independence, difficulty performing daily tasks, and a lowered quality of life — all of which can affect a person’s mental well-being.
+Vision impairment can lead to reduced independence and difficulty performing daily tasks.
+These challenges can affect a person’s mental well-being.

 Social Isolation

-Vision impairment and the fear of progressive worsening can lead glaucoma patients to withdraw from social interactions, leading to feelings of isolation.
-In addition, individuals may have an increased fear of accidents, further contributing to social withdrawal.
+Vision impairment and the fear of progressive worsening can lead people who have glaucoma to withdraw from social interactions, leading to feelings of isolation.
+In addition, individuals may have an increased fear of accidents, further contributing to limitations in their activities.

 How Stress Affects Glaucoma

-Recent studies have demonstrated that short-term stress causes elevation in the eye pressure of subjects with and without glaucoma.
+Recent studies have demonstrated that short-term stress causes short-term elevation in the eye pressure of people with and without glaucoma.

 In contrast, meditation and yoga have been shown to significantly lower eye pressure, and potentially help protect the optic nerve from additional damage.